INDEX OF TOPICS

-- Platelets and plasma don’t contain RBC’s, so they do not stimulate the body to release iron.
+- Platelets and plasma do not contain RBC’s, so they do not stimulate the body to release iron.

-- Double red cell (Power Red) donations contain RBCs, but they put anticoagulant (plasma treated with citrate) back into your body along with the plasma.
-It also takes twice the amount of RBCs, which can take a toll on a body that’s struggling.
+- Double red cell (Power Red) donations contain RBCs, but they put anticoagulant (plasma treated with citrate) back into your body.
+It also takes twice the amount of RBCs, which can take a toll on a body that is struggling.

 How to prepare: